windwp/nvim-ts-autotag/README.md

 # nvim-ts-autotag

-Use treesitter to autoclose and autorename xml tag
+Use treesitter to **autoclose** and **autorename** xml tag

-It work with tsx,vue,svelte. it use treesitter then it only close and rename the tag match with your current cursor.
+It work with tsx,vue,svelte.
+Use treesitter then it only close and rename the tag match with your current cursor.

 ## Usage